Payload Format

 Battery

-This devices doesn't have batteries.
-The battery message returns the estimated used uWh.
+This device doesn't have batteries.
+The battery message returns the estimated used uAh.

 Example